HL7/davinci-ra/input/pagecontent/report-generation.md

 ### Actors

-The Actors involved in coding gap report generation are defined as the Payer and the Provider
+The Actors involved in coding gap report generation are defined as the Payer and the Provider:
 - Payer acts as the Reporting Server that receives the query request for retrieving the [Risk Adjustment Coding Gap Report] resources.
 - Either the Provider or Payer acting as the Reporting Client, can request [Risk Adjustment Coding Gap Report] using a FHIR query on the MeasureReport resource.

-In the example shown in Figure 2.2-1, a Payer plays the Role both as Reporting Server and Reporting Client in this scenario.
+In the example shown in Figure 2.2-1, a Payer plays the role both as Reporting Server and Reporting Client in this scenario.
 The Payer (acting as the Reporting Client) queries the [Risk Adjustment Coding Gap Report] on their Reporting Server based on the search parameters provided.
 Then the Payer posts the searchset Bundle to the Provider.

 {% include img-portrait.html img="actors-post.png" caption="Figure 2.2-1 Report Generation Actors - Example 1"%}

-As shown in Figure 2.2-2, the Provider playing the Role of the Reporting Client queries the [Risk Adjustment Coding Gap Report] on the Payer's Reporting Server with search parameters.
+As shown in Figure 2.2-2, the Provider playing the role of the Reporting Client queries the [Risk Adjustment Coding Gap Report] on the Payer's Reporting Server with search parameters.
 The Payer's Reporting Server returns the [Risk Adjustment Coding Gap Report] and evaluated Resources to the Provider.

 {% include img-portrait.html img="actors-request.png" caption="Figure 2.2-2 Report Generation Actors - Example 2"%}
 </div><!-- new-content -->